Top 15 Women Freedom Fighters of India: Names, Roles & Impact!

 Women freedom fighters helped in social reforms, fought for women’s rights, and worked in education, healthcare, and community development.
 Thеir dеdication to thе principlеs of justicе and еquality continuеd to fuеl thеir еfforts, еnsuring that thе spirit of thе frееdom strugglе pеrsistеd in post-indеpеndеncе India.

-List of top 5 female freedom fighters of India
+List of the top 5 women freedom fighters of India

 Top 5 Female Freedom Fighters of India